epfl-matmat/matmat.org/student_projects/index.md

 ## Data-driven materials modelling with uncertainty-informed Gaussian processes

 Data-driven materials modeling plays a crucial role in modern materials discovery.
 Statistical models trained on large datasets of first-principles simulations provide efficient and accurate predictions of material properties, reducing the need for costly computations.
 However, datasets generated from density-functional theory (DFT) calculations, which underlie many data-driven approaches, face two key challenges:

 - Non-uniform computational cost: The cost of DFT calculations varies significantly across materials due to differences in numerical parameters, such as discretization basis, k-point sampling, tolerances, required to achieve a target accuracy.

 - Data heterogeneity: Training data often come from diverse sources with varying levels of uncertainty, which affects the reliability of predictive models.

 Active learning is a promising approach for improving the efficiency of data-driven materials modeling by adaptively selecting the most informative data points for further computations.
 Currently, a common approach is to compute the entire dataset with a fixed discretization (e.g., plane-wave cutoff) chosen a priori (e.g. [^vanderOord] and [^Merchant2023]), which may not optimally balance computational cost and accuracy across diverse materials.

-The goal of this project is to develop a framework that overcomes these challenges by integrating active learning with uncertainty-aware models.
+The goal of this project is to investigate directions that overcome these challenges by integrating active learning with uncertainty-aware models.
 This involves formulating an active learning approach that adaptively selects both material structures and numerical parameters to optimize computational resources, while employing Gaussian process regression [^RasmussenWilliams06] to effectively propagate and manage uncertainties in heterogeneous datasets.
 By combining these techniques, the project aims to improve the accuracy, efficiency, and reliability of data-driven materials modeling.

 **Requirements:**
 Strong programming skills, ideally Julia or Python;